 Step #3 – Close the Door

-After a few days of practice with the door open, repeat the treat process and command, but this time after your cat enters the carrier, close the door for a few seconds, then open it again.
-Praise kitty and give treats to your cat for being quiet and compliant.
+After a few days of practice with the door open, repeat the treat process and command, but this time after the cat enters it, close the door for a few seconds, then open it again.
+Praise kitty and give treats for being quiet and compliant.

 Step #4 – Lift & Carry

-Once your feline is comfortable being shut into the carrier, it’s time to lift and carry it.
-Do this by giving your cat the “crate” command.
-Once he’s in, secure the door, then lift the carrier and carry it into another room.
+Once your feline is comfortable being shut in, it’s time to lift and carry it.
+Do this by giving the “crate” command.
+Once he’s in, secure the door, then lift it and carry it into another room.
 Open the door and praise your cat and reward him with a treat.
 Now close the door again and return him to the original room.
-Open the door and allow your cat to exit the carrier if he wishes to do so.
+Open the door and allow your cat to exit if he wishes to do so.

 Step #5 – The Car Session

 Once your feline friend is accustomed to being moved around in the carrier, it’s time to visit the car.
-When your cat is in the carrier, pick it up and move it outside to the vehicle.
+When your cat is in, pick it up and move it outside to the vehicle.
 Seat belt it securely to avoid any spills.
-Ideally, your cat should still be able to see you.
+Ideally, she should still be able to see you.
 Remember to praise with gentle words and his favorite treats.

 Step #6- Start the Car